How to Add a Database to Your Business Directory Website

 Translate your entities into database tables, each with clearly defined fields.
 A basic business listing table might include:

-- Business ID (primary key)
+- Business ID (primary key, auto-increment)

 - Business name